-Element Controller - was developed in co-creation mode.
-This solution provides a smart workflow framework - based on behavioral design principles - to capture user decision intelligence and use that to quickly build a wide range of relevant scenarios, with calculations being performed overnight.
-As a result, S&OP decision-making is now much more efficient.
-Planners are also given the opportunity to gain additional insight in between S&OP cycles by building additional what-if scenarios - the system is able to evaluate 100+ scenarios in the course of a few days.
-The Data Element Controller is even capable of adjusting scenario parameters autonomously based on calculated outputs and within user-defined boundaries.
+Evonik Oxeno subsequently worked closely together with OMP consultants to finetune the solution to their needs, developing an innovative smart workflow framework.
+Based on behavioral design principles, it captures user decision intelligence and uses that to quickly build a wide range of relevant scenarios, with calculations being performed overnight and in the background during the day.
+As a result, decision-making is now much faster and more efficient.
+Unison Planning is able to evaluate 100+ what-if scenarios in the course of a few days, and each scenario provides additional insights that can be used to further optimize tactical decision-making.
+The solution is even capable of adjusting scenario parameters autonomously based on calculated outputs and within user-defined boundaries.